-An academic from Edinburgh College of Art shares their experience collaborating with a Chinese higher education institution.
+An academic from Edinburgh College of Art, Rachel Simmonds, shares her experience of collaborating with a Chinese higher education institution…

 Over eight years ago the School of Design, one of the five schools that make up Edinburgh College of Art (ECA), began looking into the possibility of a collaboration project with Donghua University, Shanghai, which is well known within China as being a centre of excellence for fashion teaching.
 Initially the collaboration was of a relatively small scale, with Donghua hosting a fashion show of ECA final year fashion and textile students’ work.
 In 2011 discussions on this collaboration had developed to the stage where a more formalised connection was proposed.